 supports this), you can specify your SQL insert statement

 OPTION #2: Get Generated Keys / Last Insert ID / Inserted Record

 type indicates to the underlying adapter that the insert

 should be performed, and then

 called in the jdbc driver.
 The return value

 different databases and jdbc drivers.
 For example, see the

 following code from the HugSQL test suite:

-The second argument of a function generated
+The first argument of a function generated

 def-db-fns can take a database spec, a